ianhaddock/motorsort/README.md

 Previously generated images on the destination path will not be overwritten.
 Remove any pre-existing show.png and background.jpg images to generate new versions that reflect your changes.

-To restore the default images stop the container, erase the local custom folder contents, and start the container again.
+To restore the default images, stop the container, erase the local custom folder contents, and start the container again.

 ### Image sizes
 * Poster art should be 600x900 .jpg files and will be reformatted (squished) to fit 600x900